menu iconknow your dna logosearch icon

 Obesity

-Your mood, stress levels, and environment also play a role in your weight.
+Your mood, stress levels, and environment also affect your weight.
 They can affect your eating habits, physical activity, and lifestyle.

 Type 1 and Type 2 Diabetes